mq022002/Simplified-MIPS-Machine/README.md

 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=mshr-h.VerilogHDL
 ```

+2. Ensure that you have Icarus Verilog installed on your system.
+I downloaded the latest version off of the website that our professor provided: https://bleyer.org/icarus/

+This does NOT go into Program Files if you're on Windows.
+Select all defaults, ensure that it is installed into a folder that contains no space characters.
+Add to PATH, and restart your system.

-2. A tasks.json is already configured for you, and is always in version control should you lose it.
+3. A tasks.json is already configured for you, and is always in version control should you lose it.
 Ensure that you always have this file.

-3. Open `behavioral_serial_adder.v`.
+4. Open `behavioral_serial_adder.v`.
 To ensure that everything is working, open the command pallete using the following command:

 ```
 Windows: